robkerr/esp-idf-swift/README.md

 The resulting experience for developers:
 - CocoaPod users would integreate the library as before, by adding pod ESPProvision to their Podfile
-- Swift Package Manager users would use the .git url for the esp-idf-swift repository
+- Swift Package Manager users would add the Swift Package from within Xcode using the .git url, e.g. https://github.com/robkerr/esp-idf-swift
 - For both CocoaPods and SPM, the dependent C module will be imported automatically.